-B.) Please consider mechanical methods first

--Membrane stripping (Boulvain 2005)
+- B.) Please consider mechanical methods first - -Membrane sweeping (Boulvain 2005)

-Depending on the situation, one can shorten the length of gestation with outpt membrane 'stripping' without negative infectious outcomes.
+Depending on the situation, one can shorten the length of gestation with outpt membrane 'sweeping' without negative infectious outcomes.

-This could be done weekly starting at 38 wks in those situations in which you anticipate early cervical ripening will be needed.
-It also helps establish what the cervical exam is.... well before showing up in OBT, so you can better set the expectations for the pt. (and her family)
+This could be done weekly starting at 39 wks in uncomplicated pregnancies or earlier starting at the gestational week labor induction is medically indicated.
+It also helps establish what the cervical exam is... well before showing up in OBT, so you can better set the expectations for the pt. (and her family)